-Table 1.
-Overview of some previous networksimulator comparisons
+Table 1: Overview of some previous network simulator comparisons

-Paper Туре Simulators Focus [20] comparison Opnet,ns-2 setup,result accuracy [19] case study ns-2, Opnet, GloMoSim architecture, results [17] comparison ns-2, cnet, JNS, Opnet, AdventNet, NCTUns features (limited) [16] case study J-Sim, ns-2, SSFNet scalability, speed, memory require- ments [8] comparison Opnet, ns-2, QualNet, OMNeT++, J- Sim, SSFNet suitability for critical infrastructures [14] comparison ns-2, Avrora, Opnet, GloMoSim architecture, functionality, extensibil- ity, resource requirements [12] comparison ns-2, TOSSIM architecture, components, models, vi- sualization [11] description GloMoSim, ns-2, DIANEmu, GT- NetS, J-Sim, Jane, NAB, PDNS, OM- NeT++, Opnet, QualNet, SWANS overview [10] comparison SSF, SWANS, J-Sim, NCTUns, ns-2, OMNeT++, Ptolemy, ATEMU, Em- Star, SNAP, TOSSIM models, type of visualization [9] description OMNeT++, REAL, ns-2, C++Sim, cnet, SSFNet, CLASS, SMURPH overview [4] description ns-2, GloMoSim, Opnet, SensorSim, J-Sim, Sense, OMNeT++, Sidh, Sens, TOSSIM, ATEMU, Avrora, EmStar overview [1] comparison Opnet, ns-2, OMNeT++, SSFNet, QualNet, J-Sim, Totem availability/credibility of models, us- ability [15] case study Opnet, ns-2, testbed accuracy of results [2] case study Opnet, ns-2, GloMoSim accuracy of results
+Paper Type Simulators Focus [20] comparison Opnet,ns-2 setup, result accuracy [19] case study ns-2, Opnet, GloMoSim architecture, results [17] comparison ns-2, cnet, JNS, Opnet, AdventNet, NCTUns features (limited) [16] case study J-Sim, ns-2, SSFNet scalability, speed, mem- ory requirements [8] comparison Opnet, ns-2, QualNet, OMNeT++, J-Sim, SSFNet suitability for critical infrastructures [14] comparison ns-2, Avrora, Opnet, GloMoSim architecture, function- ality, extensibility, re- source requirements [12] comparison ns-2, TOSSIM architecture, com- ponents, models, visualization [11] description GloMoSim, ns-2, DI- ANEmu, GTNetS, J-Sim, Jane, NAB, PDNS, OMNeT++, Opnet, QualNet, SWANS overview [10] comparison SSF, SWANS, J-Sim, NCTUns, ns-2, OM- NeT++, Ptolemy, ATEMU, EmStar, SNAP, TOSSIM models, type of visual- ization [9] description OMNeT++, REAL, ns-2, C++Sim, cnet, SSFNet, CLASS, SMURPH overview [4] description ns-2, GloMoSim, Op- net, SensorSim, J-Sim, Sense, OMNeT++, Sidh, Sens, TOSSIM, ATEMU, Avrora, EmStar overview [1] comparison Opnet, ns-2, OM- NeT++, SSFNet, QualNet, J-Sim, Totem availability/credibility of models, usability [15] case study Opnet, ns-2, testbed accuracy of results [2] case study Opnet, ns-2, GloMoSim accuracy of results though their list of simulators is huge, do not give a comparative study.

-Actually, all of the works listed in Table 1 consider different simulators or differ in their scope from this paper.
-The ones that are closest to our work are [8, 11, 10, 4, 1] as they include at least the three simulators J-Sim, OM-NeT++ and ns-2, which we also consider.
-However, [8] examines their suitability for simulating the failure of critical infrastructures like electricity or telecommunication networks.
-This is very unrelated to what we present here.
-[11] and [4], although their list of simulators is huge, do not give a comparative study.
 Rather, they provide more or less unstructured descriptions of each of the simulators independently.
 In this paper, we aim at comparing simulators according to certain metrics.
 In [10], the authors give an overview about different issues in wireless sensor networks on a general basis.
 Only at the end of their work they present a table comparing the considered simulators according to their language, the available modules, and whether they have GUI support or not.
 Aside from the table, no detailed comparisons between the individual simulators are given.

 The most detailed comparison is presented in [1].
-The authors describe a variety of simulators including J-Sim, OMNeT++ and ns-2 according to the criteria listed in Figure 3.
+The authors describe a variety of simulators including J-Sim, OM-NeT++ and ns-2 according to the criteria listed in Figure 3.
 However, there are a number of important differences: (1) They consider all simulators from an industrial research point of view, hence, they focus on issues such as support for certain models (which are required for their project in mind), quality of human support, etc., which are rather less relevant for academic researchers.
 (2) They do not consider certain aspects which are important here, like installation issues, and discuss visualization and statistics only very briefly.
 (3) Their case study misses practical simulations and experiences: there are no practical experiences regarding installation, familiarization or implementation issues.
 This, however, is the focus of our case study.

-3 SPAN
+3. SPAN